-Captions (subtitles) are available on videos where the owner has added them and on some videos where YouTube automatically provides them.
+Captions (subtitles) are available on videos where the owner has added them and on some videos where YouTube automatically adds them.
 You can change the default settings for captions on your computer or mobile device.

 Turn captions on or off

-- Go to the video.
+- Go to the video that you'd like to watch.

-- To turn captions on, tap .
+- To turn on captions, click .

-- To turn captions off, tap again.
+- To turn off captions, click again.

 Turn default setting to on or off